daviddcho/myshell/README.md

 # myshell
 myshell is a command line interpreter that executes commands read from stdin or from a file.

-myshell supports built-in commands, external commands from /bin and special shell commands like I/O redirection, pipes, and background execution.
+myshell supports built-in commands, external commands from /bin and Unix utility commands like I/O redirection, pipes, and background execution.

 ## Usage
 ```